fedora-modularity/dependency-report/modules/freeipa/README.md

 * [perl](../perl)
 * [python3](../python3)
 ### Build
+This list might not be complete.
+Please see the missing RPM build dependencies ([source](missing-buildtime-source-packages-short.txt) or [binary](missing-buildtime-binary-packages-short.txt)) lists for more information.
 * [platform](../platform)
 ## Binary RPM packages (all arches combined)
+These are RPM dependencies of the [freeipa top-level package set](freeipa.csv).
+They should be either:
+* split into other modules and be used as modular dependncies
+* included in this freeipa module
 * `apache-commons-cli`
 * `apache-commons-codec`
 * `apache-commons-collections`